axiomhq/axiom-py/README.md

 ## Contributing

-This project uses [uv](https://docs.astral.sh/uv) for dependecy management and packaging, so make sure that this is installed.
+This project uses [uv](https://docs.astral.sh/uv) for dependency management and packaging, so make sure that this is installed.

 ## License